corda/samples-java/Accounts/worldcupticketbooking/README.md

 flow start DVPAccountsOnSameNode tokenId: <XXX-XXX-XXXX-XXXXX>, buyerAccountName: buyer1, sellerAccountName: agent1, costOfTicket: 5, currency: USD
 ```

-This is the DVP flow where the buyer(buyer1 account on Dealer1 node) account will pay cash to seller account(agent1 account on Dealer1 node), and the seller accountwill transfer the ticket token to the buyer.
+This is the DVP flow where the buyer(buyer1 account on Dealer1 node) account will pay cash to seller account(agent1 account on Dealer1 node), and the seller account will transfer the ticket token to the buyer.
 Again, replace the `<XXX-XXX-XXXX-XXXXX>` with the uuid generated in step 6.

 ### Step 7
 Now lets continue the flow logic to intiate an ticket sale between buyer1 and buyer3.
 Go to Dealer2 node and run the following code: